benburrill/picoputt/README.md

 Encouraged by this early success (and hypnotized by the pretty fractal patterns), I set out on a futile and somewhat pointless quest to "correctly" generalize the algorithm for other grid sizes.

-Long story short, after an embarrassingly long time trying to generalize the algorithm in a sensible way (and trying to understand better what my algorithms were even doing mathematically), I had to throw in the towel as I was getting nowhere.
+Long story short, I failed.
+After far too long trying to generalize the algorithm in a sensible way (and ineptly trying to understand better what my algorithms were even doing mathematically), I finally gave up as I was getting nowhere.
+All my attempts have some undesirable properties for certain grid sizes (such as discontinuities in the final rows/columns), but they seem fine for the purpose of the game at least.
-Whenever I felt I had a promising idea, it was crap, but random nonsense tweaks sometimes improved things.
-However, despite being riddled with undesirable properties, most of my attempts seemed to be good enough for the purpose of the game at least.

 The generalization picoputt uses I picked because it's relatively easy to implement and seems to give decent results for many grid sizes, despite making basically no sense whatsoever.
 It does not merit more explanation here,